LogosInitiative/logla/README.md

 As the language evolves, infrequent but periodic baselines will be established.
 These will be considered complete dialects of the language and given specific names.
 These baselines can then evolve on their own if enough people are attached to them.
 And these differnet baselines can cross-pollinate with the mainline and one another, to ulitmately create a full conservatory of interbreeding logical langauges.

-## Goals
+## Principles

 1. Strive for perfection in human communication.
-This is the overarching goal from which all other eminate.
+This is the overarching goal from which all others eminate.
 2. Seek greater simplicty to ease learning and promote productive usage.
-Coorelary to this goal is to use common patterns within the language's design wherever possible.
+3. Use common patterns within the language's design wherever possible.
-3. Seek concision without complexity.
+4. Seek concision without complexity.

+## Current Goals

+1. Optimize the phonology.
+2. Simplify the morphology.
+3. Build a unified vocabulary.

 ## Status

-Currently Logla consists of two widely divergent dialects: the original Loglan and its rebel progeny Lojban.
+Currently the Logla consists of two widely divergent dialects: the original Loglan and its rebel progeny Lojban.
 Hence much of the initial activity will center around reconciling these two into a single mainline language.
 Every aspect of this process will be put under the microscope and in some cases the result may not be like either of the two source languages, should it is decided they are both deficient in some specific area.

 Running parallel to this reconciliation, the floor is open to all new ideas.
 There is nothing too radical or too minor that it should not be given due consideration.